jccsub/usproxy/notes.and.credits.md

 * I was defining function/callback signatures inline before reading [this post](https://www.bennadel.com/blog/3217-defining-function-and-callback-interfaces-in-typescript.htm).
 * I'm now explicitly defining interfaces for callbacks so that the code will be more readable.

+### Node project organization

+I'm kind of using [this](https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/) as a guideline.

 ### Event handlers in TypeScript